PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now let's create another user and see our redirect in action and our cookies being set.
+Let's create another user and see our redirect in action and our cookies set.

 ![014-setting-cookie](./images/014-setting-cookie.gif)

-You can see here that we are saving it as a `httpOnly` cookie.
+You can see here that we are saving it as an `httpOnly` cookie.

 ![015-cookie](./images/015-cookie.png)

-Nice, we are almost done with the authentication flow, but we still have small issue.
-If I remove the cookie, we are still able to navigate to the `dashboard` but that should be a protected route.
+Nice.
+We are almost done with the authentication flow, but we still have a small issue.
+If I remove the cookie, we are still able to navigate to the `dashboard,` but that should be a protected route.

 ![016-dashboard](./images/016-dashboard.gif)

 ## How To Protect Your Routes in Next.js via Middleware

-To help us protect our routes we will use Next.js `middleware` you can learn more [here](https://nextjs.org/docs/app/api-reference/file-conventions/middleware).
+We will use Next.js `middleware` to protect our routes.
+You can learn more [here](https://nextjs.org/docs/app/api-reference/file-conventions/middleware).

-In the `src` folder create a file called `middleware.ts` and paste in the following code.
+In the `src` folder, create a file called `middleware.ts` and paste it into the following code.

 ```jsx
 import { NextResponse } from "next/server";